-As we expect of all of our graduates, Vice-President-Elect Harris took the legal education she received at UC Hastings and built a remarkable and fulfilling career.
+As we expect of all of our graduates, Vice-President-Elect Harris took the legal education she received at UC Law SF and built a remarkable and fulfilling career.

 She is the first woman, the first Black person, the first person of South Asian descent, to be elected to this high office.
 This accomplishment is historic and profound.

-She is also the first graduate of UC Hastings to reach this office!
+She is also the first graduate of UC Law SF to reach this office!

 Vice-President-Elect Harris is an attorney well-versed in the principles of constitutional democracy.
 We can expect that she and President-Elect Joseph Biden will devote themselves to restoring the United States to a position of respect and moral leadership in the world.
 We can hope, too, that they will unify our country to become a more inclusive, a more cohesive, and a more respectful community, a community of shared ideals and common purpose.